slsa-framework/slsa/docs/spec/v1.0/principles.md

 risk.
 SLSA gives you a way to judge the security practices of the software you rely on and be sure that what you receive is what you expected.

-**Software implementers**, who provide infrastructure such as an ecosystem package manager, build platform, or CI/CD system.
+**Infrastructure providers**, who provide infrastructure such as an ecosystem package manager, build platform, or CI/CD system.
 As the bridge between the producers and consumers, your adoption of SLSA makes a secure software supply chain more frictionless for both of them.